netdata/kernel-collector/docs/README.md

 # Docs

-The following directory contains general documentation related to this repository.
+This directory contains general documentation related to this repository.